Silver beet dolmades

 4 teaspoon lemon juice / vinegar

-Stuffing - Combine cooked rice, onion, tomatoes, mint, parsley, salt, pepper, paprika, cumin, nutmeg and 2 tablespoons olive oil in a bowl.
+Stuffing - Combine cooked rice, onion, garlic, tomatoes, mint, parsley, salt, pepper, paprika, cumin, nutmeg and 2 tablespoons olive oil in a bowl.

 Preparing silver beet leaves - Remove the hard stem running into the vein in the centre of the large leaf.
 Don’t discard the hard stems.
 Cut the leaves into two lengthwise, cutting broad ribbons.
 Wilt the leaf ribbons in the microwave for about 30 seconds.